-Special Needs: If you need accommodations due to a disability please contact OARS, Fenster Hall Room 260 to discuss your specific needs.
+Special Needs: If you need accommodations due to a disability please contact OARS to discuss your specific needs.
 A Letter of Accommodation Eligibility from the Disability Support Services office authorizing your accommodations will be required.

 Lectures: This course is a face-to-face course.
 This means that each lecture will take place inperson during the class hours.
 Attending the sessions in person is strongly recommended.
-Failure to attend may result in being marked as "unattended" for the course, which may negatively impact your financial aid status.
-Additionally, quizzes will take place in-class, so failure to attend could result in zeros on quizzes.
+Quizzes will take place in-class so failure to attend could result in zeros on quizzes.
 Additionally, the examples discussed in the class are not necessarily from the main textbook and therefore missing a class will have consequences for your preparation for quizzes and exams.
-Note, if at any point the course is forced to go converged or completely online due to COVID-19, you will be provided with additional information on how to access the course lectures.
+Note, if at any point the course is forced to go virtual, you will be provided with additional information on how to access the course lectures online.